hl2sbpp/Releases/README.md

 ## Bug Report/Suggestion Policy
 1. Be respectful to everyone, this should be a friendly place for everyone.
-2. DO NOT MAKE ALL CHARACTERS UPPERCASED!
+2. DO NOT MAKE ALL LETTERS UPPERCASED!
 3. Follow the..wait, does GitHub have a TOS?
 [Oh, it does.](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)